thekondrashov/stuff/README.md

 ## Browser Tests

 * [HTML5test](http://html5test.com/) - The HTML5 test score is an indication of how well your browser supports the upcoming HTML5 standard and related specifications.
 How well does your browser support HTML5?
+* [Browserscope](http://www.browserscope.org/?category=network) - Browserscope is a community-driven project for profiling web browsers.
+The goals are to foster innovation by tracking browser functionality and to be a resource for web developers.